‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 ‘You’ll find out’: Key takeaways from Trump’s one-year anniversary remarks

-At a White House news briefing marking the first anniversary of his second term, Trump expressed optimism about his prospects of claiming Greenland.
+At a White House briefing marking the first anniversary of his second term, Trump expressed optimism about his prospects of claiming Greenland.

 It has been one year since Donald Trump took office for a second term as United States president, and he marked the occasion with a marathon news conference in the White House briefing room, where he zig-zagged between topics ranging from immigration to the future of the United Nations.